Homology concordance and knot Floer homology: Grid rings and their properties

 \subsection{A total order on $\KL$}

-We now establish the central lemma of this section, which is that $\KL$ is in fact a totally ordered abelian group.
-This fact depends on the following crucial technical lemma, whose proof requires a delicate examination of various subspaces lying in $C$, $C/\fm_V$, and $C/(\fm_U, \fm_V)$.
-For convenience of the reader, we reproduce the diagram defining the quotient and section maps between these complexes below:
+We now establish the central result of this section, which is that $\KL$ is a totally ordered abelian group.
+This depends on the following sequence of technical lemmas, regarding a special choice of lift from $C/(\fm_U, \fm_V)$ to $C$.

+Let $\cB$ and $\cB'$ be two bases for $\cB$.
+Recall that a choice of lift from, say, $C/(\fm_U, \fm_V)$ to $C/\fm_U$ depends on a choice of a basis.
+In what follows, we will consider lifts between $C/(\fm_U, \fm_V)$, $C/\fm_U$, $C/\fm_V$, and $C$ defined using both $\cB$ and $\cB'$.
+The quotient and section maps we will consider are recorded below, specifying which bases we are using in each lift: